mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably can re-use cards in GY
 - Can be combination of 2 archetypes
 - No any card from skill in Main deck
+- No Spirit/Union/Gemini/Toon/Lv type
+- Normal/Effect/Fusion/Synchro monsters
 - One ace monster must part of archetype
-- No Spirit/Union/Gemini/Toon/Lv monsters
 - Prioritize deck concistency over OTK/FTK
-- Normal-Effect-Ritual-Fusion-Synchro monsters

 #### Dragon Decks:
 - Dragon ace monsters
 - No Female monsters

-#### Non-Human Decks
+#### NonHuman Decks
+- NonHuman ace monsters
-- No/Few Female monsters
+- Less Female monsters
-- No/Few Human monsters
+- Less Human monsters
+- No Male Soldier ace
 - No Male Wizard ace

 #### Female Decks: